ray-project/ray/doc/source/tune-usage.rst

 Sampling Multiple Times
 ~~~~~~~~~~~~~~~~~~~~~~~

 By default, each random variable and grid search point is sampled once.
-To take multiple random samples or repeat grid search runs, add ``num_samples: N`` to the experiment config.
+To take multiple random samples, add ``num_samples: N`` to the experiment config.
+If `grid_search` is provided as an argument, the grid will be repeated `num_samples` of times.

 .. code-block:: python
    :emphasize-lines: 12